ChurchSecurityPlanner ChurchSecurityPlanner

 The good news is that a small church security plan doesn't require a six-figure camera system or a dedicated security director.
 It requires five reliable volunteers with clear, documented roles.
 A communication tool faster than a group text.
 An emergency protocol everyone has actually read — and rehearsed at least once.

-The gap between "we have no plan" and "we have a solid, functional plan" is far smaller than most small church leaders assume.
-The coordination and clarity that make the difference cost almost nothing.
-The cost of operating without them can be catastrophic.
+The gap between having no plan and having a solid one is smaller than most small church leaders think.
+The coordination and clarity that come from a simple, well-organized team cost almost nothing.
+The alternative is figuring it out in the middle of something you weren't prepared for.

 Frequently Asked Questions